g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 People don't talk enough about what they ignore.
 One exception: Andrew Gelman, one of the most influential statisticians alive, never bothered with <a href="{{gelm}}">measure theory</a>, the deep generalisation / justification of probability theory.

+The raft is our lack of fear at the lack of raft.

 <br>

 #### Comparing down